tirameshu/SIA-Internship/Journals.md

 - Used Jinja template for existing playbook, and successfully recorded configuration of switches

 ## To Do
+- Use template results as source for actual configuration
+- Write more playbooks for configurations
+- Attempt Jinja inheritance

+# 22 June
 - Find out how to actually configure with templates
 - Write more playbooks for configurations
 - Attempt Jinja inheritance